ronkeizer/psn-validate/README.md

 PsN-validate
 ============

 PsN validation tool.
-See example ini files in `/ini` for guidance on use.
+See doc/Manual.pdf and example ini files in `/ini` for guidance on use.

 Start using: